jhusain/es6generatorproposal/README.md

 Generator functions should return Iterables, not Iterators
 --------------------------

-Today ES6 is optimized to make the Iterator easy to use.  __This is not the right goal.__ Iterators are complex objects, requiring state machines to use correctly.
+Today ES6 is optimized to make the Iterator easy to use.  __This is not the right goal, .__ Iterators are complex objects.
+They are stateful and consuming them .
+In our zeal to reduce the complexity of the Iterator API, we have oversimplified the type and defeated extremely important use cases.

+Furthermore after adding the necessary return method to generators, they will have a lifecycle as well.

 This change is motivated by a simple design goal: